 Anticipatory Care Questionnaire

-These resources were developed in NHS Lothian to support Anticipatory Care Planning with care home residents and their families/ close friends.
-The project was led by Dr Andrew Mackay (Lead GP; St Triduanas Practice, Edinburgh) and supported with a grant from Marie Curie.
+These resources were developed in Edinburgh to support Anticipatory Care Planning with care home residents and their families/ close friends in a project supported by Marie Curie.

-Working with care home staff, family members, residents, local GPs, NHS 24 doctors and other professionals, we evaluated a set of questions that could be used to help people think and plan ahead.
+Working with care home staff, family members, residents, local GPs, NHS 24 doctors and other professionals, the team developed a tool (ACQ) to help people think and plan ahead.